Imaginings

 Capturing the Environment

-“Visualizing the Environment: Environmental Photography Workshop” By Sasha L. Gora This very blog is framed around the idea of seeing the woods, but what about photographing the woods?
-The common expression,“Can’t see the wood (or forest) for the trees,” communicates the sense of not… Continue Reading “Capturing the Environment”
+“Visualizing the Environment: Environmental Photography Workshop†By Sasha L. Gora This very blog is framed around the idea of seeing the woods, but what about photographing the woods?
+The common expression,“Can’t see the wood (or forest) for the trees,†communicates the sense of not being able to visualize the big picture.
+One is simply too…

 Q&A with Jessica J. Lee